Buying a home

 What is exchange?

 A contract to sell a property becomes binding when the buyer and seller each sign a copy of the contract for sale and exchange them.
-At exchange, the buyer also usually hands over a deposit (often 10%).
+At exchange, the buyer also usually hands over a deposit (often 10 per cent).

 At an auction, exchange happens immediately after the winning bid is accepted.
-For private treaty sales, exchange usually means that you will deliver your signed contract to the seller’s agent and pick up the seller’s signed copy.
+For private treaty sales, exchange usually means you will deliver your signed contract to the seller’s agent and pick up the seller’s signed copy.
 Sometimes a seller will be happy to exchange contracts by mail, in which case the seller’s signed contract will be delivered to your solicitor.
+In all cases, a formal exchange of the contracts is done by either the seller’s agent or the seller’s solicitor.

 Signing the contract isn’t always final